France women's national ice hockey team

 The French women's national ice hockey team represents France at international ice hockey tournaments, including the International Ice Hockey Federation (IIHF) Women's World Championship.
-The women's national team is controlled by Fédération Française de Hockey sur Glace (FFHG).
+The women's national team is controlled by French Ice Hockey Federation (FFHG).
 France had 2,622 female ice hockey players registered with the IIHF in 2022, an increase of more than 250% over the 952 players recorded in 2011.
 As of March 2022, the French women's national team is ranked twelfth in the world; they have ranked as high as tenth, first in 2018.